-The Department of Marketing was also tasked with improving TarValon.Net’s social media outlets and using the main site to display news more often.
+The Department of Marketing was also tasked with improving TarValon.Net's social media outlets and using the main site to display news more often.
 With the addition of a second Tower Voice, news outreach has gone through the roof!
-We’ve been trying to average with one post on facebook and twitter per day (of course, depending on the amount of news to cover).
-We’ve had a lot of success with members turning towards either of these two resources to find Tower news.
-We’ve also been publicizing general WoT news in addition to TarValon.Net specific news.
+We have been trying to average with one post on facebook and twitter per day (of course, depending on the amount of news to cover).
+We have had a lot of success with members turning towards either of these two resources to find Tower news.
+We have also been publicizing general WoT news in addition to TarValon.Net specific news.
 A goal for the next year is to post more Wheel of Time related content and post that faster.

-We’ve had a few other ongoing projects that are still being worked on.
+We have had a few other ongoing projects that are still being worked on.
 One such project was the formation of a Tower Style Guide, for use in creating official visuals for all things TarValon.Net, both on and offline.
 We are in the process of finding consistent traits in all graphics and cataloguing them so that all future graphics will have the same consistency based on the guide.
-Unfortunately, it’s a laborious process to catalogue each image, so it’s taking us a while!
+Unfortunately, it is a laborious process to catalogue each image, so it is taking us a while!

-Create more products in the shop in order to generate more profit for TarValon.Net.
-We’ve got a start right now, and purchases are on the rise, but we’d like to continue improving!
+- Create more products in the shop in order to generate more profit for TarValon.Net.
+We have got a start right now, and purchases are on the rise, but we would like to continue improving!